-Maternl©, a division of Hygeia Health Systems LLC1, provides unique software programs developed specifically to offer opportunities and advantages to improve gaps and disparities in prenatal health care for women and their families, world-wide.
+Maternl©, a division of Hygeia Health Systems LLC1, provides unique content and developed specifically to offer opportunities and advantages to improve gaps and disparities in prenatal health care for women and their families, world-wide.

 Maternl© addresses access to maternal and child healthcare and is particularly focused on disparities to early entry into prenatal healthcare services, in an effort to reduce associated prematurity, neonatal and infant mortality.
-Maternl© provides important tools to monitor each pregnancy's progress, better understand the providers' care, and offers assistance to access maternal and child healthcare services and resources.
-Maternl© comforts and supports all pregnancy and newborn related concerns, particularly should one have a miscarriage or very complicated pregnancy that might end with a pregnancy loss, stillbirth or neonatal death.
-Unique to Maternl© is the opportunity to re-dedicate an original poem to honor their child (or for someone else's child ) and download this personalized, signed poem.
+Maternl© offers assistance to access maternal and child healthcare services and resources.
+Maternl© comforts and supports all pregnancy and newborn related concerns, particularly should one have a complicated pregnancy that might result in a miscarriage, very pregnancy loss, stillbirth or neonatal death.
+Maternl offers a rich resource of personal writings, thoughts and poetry inclusive of maternal poems, birth poems and poem of loss.
+Unique to Maternl© is the opportunity to re-dedicate an original poem to honor a child (or for someone else's child ) and download a personalized, signed poem.
 One may select a poem written and rededicated for the loss of a pregnancy or newborn or a poem for other occasions to honor, eulogize or celebrate occasions that might be appropriate for the user or for their friends, family or colleagues.
-This is a free service of Maternl©but contributions can be made through GoFundMe to help sustain the mission of Maternl©.
+This is a complementary service of Maternl©but contributions can be made through GoFundMe to help sustain the mission of Maternl©.
 Maternl© strives to improve maternal and fetal health, experiences and outcomes, in a milieu of empathy, compassion, advocacy and trust by addressing gaps, disparities and unmet needs in care by promoting the universal adoption of one standard of maternal care for all.

 Maternl© is founded on the premise that the use of new technologies that advance science and innovation in maternal and child healthcare can also address age-old human values and lessons necessary for healing and well-being.
-The programs of Maternl© provide a platform to inform, educate and monitor the progress of the user's pregnancy through its Personal Prenatal Health Record while embracing language, communication and the vital tenets of 'humanism' to offer unique resources to improve the dimension of caring for all mothers.
+The programs of Maternl© provide a platform to inform, educate and comfort a pregnancy while embracing language, communication and the vital tenets of 'humanism' to offer unique resources to improve the dimension of caring for all mothers.
 Maternl© provides original content and applications, authored, designed and monitored by the founder, an Obstetrician with a career-long committment to and practice in obstetrics, maternal and women's health and contributions from the Maternl© advisory board, selected for their life's work, expertise and values inherent in our mission.

 1 Hygeia Health Systems, LLC, symbolic of the Greek mythological goddess of health and healing for which it is named, represents a concern for the human dimension of healthcare and medicine, the use of new technologies to share age-old lessons, the development of software programs to improve quality, safety, empathy, compassion and physician-patient engagement and a concern to address disparities in access to and outcomes of care, domestically and internationally.

-To Address pregnancy care and well-being with empathy, trust, and social justice by addressing disparities and unmet needs in care for vulnerable and underserved families and communities including the:
+To Address the care of pregnant patients-indeed all patients- with empathy, trust, and social justice by addressing disparities and unmet needs in care for vulnerable and underserved families and communities including the:

 "The physicians of the Hippocratic era called medicine 'The Art'.
 They knew that the care of their fellows was an act of creativity.
 They also recognized that each patient and his or her physician form a bond that is unique unto itself.
 That bond is the foundation upon which healing takes place."
 1